Nicki Minaj Doesn’t Understand Camp But It’s Not Her Fault

-The first Monday in May has come and gone but the internet is still critiquing the outfits our favorite celebrities wore on the Met Gala's pink carpet.
-While the curators of this year's exhibit arguably ignored black camp and centered whiteness, we were still eager to see what our favorite rappers would wear to honor the theme.
+The first Monday in May has come and gone but the internet is still critiquing the outfits our favourite celebrities wore on the Met Gala's pink carpet.
+While the curators of this year's exhibit arguably ignored black camp and centred whiteness, we were still eager to see what our favourite rappers would wear to honour the theme.
 Because as Essence magazine editor-in-chief Constance White told Refinery29 earlier this month, rappers love camp.
 “Rappers are interesting," White said at the time.
 "I never know when they are deadly serious or going for high camp.”

 Advertisement